panda3d/panda3d-docs/distribution/list-of-build-options.rst

    the minimum version of Android supported by the application.
    This should be at least 30 to be able to upload the game to the Play Store.

+android_abis
+   A list of `Android ABIs <https://developer.android.com/ndk/guides/abis>`__ to target with the build.
+This indicates which architectures the resulting build will be able to run on.
+By default, Panda will build for the four currently supported ABIs (``['arm64-v8a', 'armeabi-v7a', 'x86_64', 'x86']``).
+   During testing, to shorten build times, it may be useful to set it to just one architecture.

 bdist_apps
 ----------